 Of course you need all the essentials but you also need a few little luxuries to make your hospital stay extra special.
 After nine months of pregnancy and giving birth you definitely deserve some TLC.

-I have put together a list of items that I think are the perfect accompaniments to your hospital stay with a link to some of the items:
+I have put together a hospital bag checklist that includes items that I think are the perfect accompaniments to your hospital stay with a link to some of the items:

 1. Dressing Gown

 Firstly a beautiful robe, depending on the time of year either a soft fluffy robe with a spa day feel or a silk robe that you can slip into.
 Either way the robe has two important jobs, for your baby to snuggle into or under so they can enjoy lots of skin to skin and to make you feel good.

 1. Pyjamas/ Lounge Wear

 Who doesn’t love a new pair of pyjamas or lounge wear?
 Treat yourself to something extra cosy, something that makes you feel good and something that if you decide to breast feed gives you easy access.
 After being in a hospital gown there’s nothing quite like getting into a lovely fresh pair of PJ’s.

 I personally love the Ultra-Soft Maternity and Nursing Loungewear Set by Seraphine.

 Bed socks- providing the ultimate comfort for your hospital stay!
 They are also ideal when you’re home and up in the night feeding and changing your newborn baby.
 It’s the little things that make a big difference.

 We’ve added the Tom Lane Bed Socks to our website, made from 90% Alpaca they are luxuriously soft and a perfect addition to your hospital bag.